jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/9_bias.md

 ---
-id: 9_bias
+id: bias
 title: "9.
 Bias"
+checklist:
+    text: Describe any efforts to address potential sources of bias.
 ---
-Describe any efforts to address potential sources of bias
+Describe any efforts to address potential sources of bias.

 ## Read More